 - Urban planning - analyze the most used routes, and studies of flow or tourism dynamics between popular points of interest.

 - Smart city programs - contributing as an input for Mobility studies.

-- The TomTom O/D Analysis API provides for the user defined regions, date range and time slices all trip distribution information you require
+- The TomTom O/D Analysis API provides for user defined regions, date range, time slices, and all trip distribution information you require.

 - Define your own custom regions using the GeoJSON format in report input.